-Installing new windows offer significant benefits and beauty!
+Installing new windows offers significant benefits and beauty!

 Are your windows and patio doors weather-beaten, broken, fogged up or leaky?
-Or, perhaps, is it just time to upgrade your home’s exterior?
-Adding sparkle and functionality to your home, windows are a unique and important home system.
+Or is it just time to upgrade your home’s exterior?
+Adding sparkle and functionality to your home, windows are a unique and important home component.

 New windows not only increase the value of your home but save money by keeping the cold in during the summer and the cold out during the winter.

 - Fiberglass: Fiberglass windows offer some of the best perks of wood and vinyl windows.
 Fiberglass windows are energy efficient, durable and available in many styles and shapes to suit your taste.
 Plus, fiberglass windows can be painted.

 - Wood: Wood is naturally energy efficient and easy to work with.
 Wood may be stained to reveal its beauty or choose your own custom colors to paint it.
 However, wood requires more maintenance than vinyl and fiberglass as it tends to absorb moisture.